hybris/zenboot/DevelopmentNotes.md

 These are some notes to understand the code.

+#### some general hints
+to run a specific test-class:
+./grailsw test-app -unit Foo

 #### The Execution Framework

 zenboot seems to use the spring-events although the plugin does not seem to be installed.
 The Execution seem to be the only ApplicationEvent.